See's Candies

-See's Candies is an American manufacturer and distributor of candy, particularly chocolates.
-It was founded by Charles See, his wife Florence, and his mother Mary in Los Angeles, California in 1921.
-The company is now headquartered in South San Francisco, California.
-See's kitchens are located at its headquarters and maintained at its original factory in Los Angeles, where there are also retail shops.
+See's Candy Shops, Inc., doing business as See's Candies, is an American manufacturer and distributor of candy, particularly chocolates.
+It was founded by Charles See, his wife Florence, and his mother Mary in Los Angeles in 1921.
+The company is headquartered in South San Francisco, California.
+See's kitchens are located at its headquarters and are also maintained at its original factory in Los Angeles, where there are also retail shops.
 It also has an office in Carson, California.
 The company has been owned by Warren Buffett's Berkshire Hathaway Corporation since 1972.

 Location and market area

-The See's Candy company primarily vends its products in its own stores, and those of fellow Berkshire Hathaway subsidiary Nebraska Furniture Mart.
-See's candies are also available at its stores in a number of airports in the United States.
-See's Candies operates over 200 stores in the following U.S. states: Arizona, Arkansas, California, Colorado, Hawaii, Idaho, Illinois, Indiana, Massachusetts, Minnesota, New Mexico, New York, Nevada, Ohio, Oklahoma, Oregon, Tennessee, Texas, Utah, Washington There are also stores outside the U.S. in Hong Kong, Taiwan, Singapore, and South Korea, taking advantage of the proximity of the plant to San Francisco International Airport.
+The See's Candies company primarily sells its products at its own stores, along with those of fellow Berkshire Hathaway subsidiary, Nebraska Furniture Mart.
+See's Candies operates more than 200 stores in these states: Alaska, Arizona, California, Colorado, Hawaii, Idaho, Illinois, Indiana, Kansas, Minnesota, Montana, Nebraska, New Mexico, New York, Nevada, Oklahoma, Oregon, Texas, Utah, Virginia, and Washington.
+Most See's Candies stores are found in shopping centers.
+However, the company also operates a number of stand-alone stores, along with stores inside airport terminals across the United States.
+More than 70% of the company's stores are in California.
+There are stores outside the U.S. in Hong Kong, the Philippines, Taiwan, Singapore, and South Korea (taking advantage of the proximity of its main plant to San Francisco International Airport).
 Seasonally – primarily during the year-end holiday shopping season – See's also offers its product in select markets in kiosks at malls and other shopping centers.
-See's also has an online store.

-See's markets its product outside these areas via mail order catalog, in order to control the age of its product.
-The candies are also available through online orders, and links to the candy company's site can be found on Walmart.com and similar internet stores.
-Through an arrangement with Costco, coupons for boxes of candies may be purchased at the warehouse outlets and redeemed at See's stores or by mail.
-Coupons are also sold in fundraising efforts.
+See's sells its product outside these areas directly to consumers via mail order catalog and online orders, in order to control the age of its product.

-On March 28, 2020, See's Candies suspended operations citing the current COVID-19 pandemic and stated it had closed all of its stores until further notice.
-This was the first time the company had shut down operations since WWII, when it became difficult to acquire sugar and other ingredients due to the war effort.
-In May 2020, See's Candies reopened both their Los Angeles and San Francisco candy kitchens with safety precautions in-place.
-On-line sales resumed and contact-free pick-up became available in certain locations.

-In 2020, See's Candies opened a store in Abu Dhabi in Nation Towers.
+See's Candies temporarily suspended operations in March 2020 due to the COVID-19 pandemic, the first such suspension since World War II, when it became difficult to acquire sugar and other ingredients due to the war effort.
+The company began to restore operations a month later, after implementing appropriate safety precautions.
+See's Candies opened a store in Abu Dhabi in Nation Towers in 2020.